google/orbax/docs/checkpoint.md

 ### PyTreeCheckpointHandler

 [`PyTreeCheckpointHandler`](https://github.com/google/orbax/tree/main/orbax/checkpoint/pytree_checkpoint_handler.py)
-allows checkpointing PyTrees consisting of scalars, np/jnp arrays, `GlobalDeviceArray` (`GDA`) or `jax.Array`.
-Note that this class provides support for device-partitioned arrays via `GDA` and `jax.Array` (although we plan to deprecate support for `GDA` as it is being replaced by `jax.Array`).
+allows checkpointing PyTrees consisting of scalars, np/jnp arrays, or `jax.Array`.
+Note that this class provides support for device-partitioned arrays via `jax.Array`.
 Other values are expected to be replicated across devices.

 This is a subclass of `AsyncCheckpointHandler`, which means that it allows asynchronous saves via `async_save`.